mathworks/toolboxdesign/MEX.md

 [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) are compiled functions that bridge the gap between MATLAB and C/C++.
 They behave like a MATLAB function and you must build them for each operating system you want to run on.
 This guide will navigate you through the process of integrating MEX functions into your toolbox, ensuring smooth implementation in both development and production environments.
 This makes it easier for others to understand and contribute to your toolbox.

 This guide ***does not*** teach how to author MEX functions -- there are extensive guides and examples in the MATLAB documentation for both [C](https://www.mathworks.com/help/matlab/call-mex-files-1.html) and [C++](https://www.mathworks.com/help/matlab/cpp-mex-file-applications.html).
 Can't decide between using C or C++?
 We recommend you use the C++ MEX function interface introduced in R2018a.
 One of the large advantages is that it supports more sophisticated memory management.
+For those who have used MEX functions in the past, we highly recommend that before you assume you need to move to MEX for performance reasons, you implement and optimize your MATLAB code.
+MATLAB execution performance has greatly improved over the years, and we have found that many times, a native MATLAB implementation using modern constructs can outperform MEX functions.

 To illustrate these best practices, we've created a sample project: The Arithmetic Toolbox, available on [GitHub](https://github.com/mathworks/arithmetic).
 We'll reference this toolbox throughout the guide to demonstrate practical applications of these principles.
 For key concepts, refer to the [Toolbox Best Practices](./README.md).